atoum/atoum.github.io/_posts/2017-08-10-glpi-atoum.markdown

 ## 3. What kinds of difficulties do you encounter with PHPUnit?
 Why did you choose atoum instead of other tools to resolve it?

 We didn’t really face issues with PHPUnit.
-This is more a technical choice that was led by atoum capabilities, like:
+This is more a technical choice for atoum capabilities, like:

 * Testing variable types (if you test an integer and get a string, this is not correct),
 * Wonderful mocking system (that allows mocking PHP native functions, constants, …),